E-Paine/tkinter-docs/source/widgets/canvas.rst

     .. method:: create_bitmap(*args, **kw)

+        Draw a bitmap.
+Returns the item id.

         | *anchor=*
-        | The given value determines how to position the item relative to the
+        | The given value determines how to position the bitmap relative to
-          positioning coordinate for the bitmap; it may have any valid :ref:`Tk anchor <anchors>`.
-For example, if the value is **center** then the item is centered on the point; if the value is **n** then the item will be drawn so that its top center point is at the positioning coordinate.
+          the positioning coordinate for the bitmap; it may have any valid :ref:`Tk anchor <anchors>`.
+For example, if the value is **center** then the bitmap is centered on the point; if the value is **n** then the bitmap will be drawn so that its top center point is at the positioning coordinate.
 The default value is **center**.

         | *background=*